sam-goodwin/eventual/website/docs/cheatsheet.md

 - [`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) waits for all the tasks to complete before continuing.
 If any of the Promises reject, the whole Promise will also reject with the error.
 - [`Promise.allSettled`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled) waits for all the tasks to either resolve or reject, and then continues.
 - [`Promise.any`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/any) waits for the first of the tasks to resolve, and then continues.
+If none resolve then an [AggregateError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError) is thrown containing a list of all the errors.
 - [`Promise.race`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race) waits for the first of the tasks to either resolve or reject, and then continues.

 Here are some examples of how you can use these functions in your workflow to: